 The next goal was to find housing.
 Lowe, who is an experienced case manager, knew that Oscar might be able to be qualified for a special opportunity.

 “There was talk about the Navajo Nation using the Veterans Affairs Supportive Housing (VASH) voucher to help veterans,” said Lowe.
 “So I started making some calls.”

 Lowe and Oscar didn’t expect to make history—but that’s exactly what happened when Lowe reached out to the Navajo Nation and Veteran Affairs (VA) on Oscar’s behalf.
 Oscar became the first veteran to receive the first veteran housing voucher from the Navajo Nation.

 The Navajo Nation is known for treating veterans well, but this is the first time, two independent nations (U.S. and Navajo Nation) came together to serve a veteran experiencing a housing crisis in Arizona.
 After months of collaborative work, the Navajo Nation issued the first ever VASH voucher to pay for Oscar’s housing.

 Hope for the Future

-Soon, Oscar graduated from his alcohol addiction treatment plan and decided to remain connected to his support system in Prescott to prevent relapse.
+Soon, Oscar graduated from his alcohol addiction treatment plan.
 He says, “Things are turning out better for me.
 I’m fortunate to be connected to other veterans and Will.”

-Lowe says he will continue to support Oscar as he starts his new life, even if he needs to commute from Flagstaff to Prescott.
+Lowe says he will continue to support Oscar as he starts his new life.
 You can be a part of Lowe’s work with veterans in northern Arizona by supporting Catholic Charities veteran services through financial gifts or volunteering.
 With more and more veterans returning to the U.S., our veterans need our support more than ever.